Supplier performance management for government non-residential building projects

 Supplier Demerit Scheme

 Most suppliers do the right thing.
-However, a supplier that has performed poorly or breached a critical requirement may be managed through the Supplier Demerit Scheme.
+However, when a supplier performs poorly or breaches a critical requirement, they may be managed under the Supplier Demerit Scheme (the Demerit Scheme).

-The Supplier Demerit Scheme (the Demerit Scheme) describes how we manage very poor performance.
-When a supplier fails to meet Departmental requirements (see Infractions below), we may apply one or more demerits.
-Suppliers earning three demerits within a three year period may receive a sanction.
-This is managed by our Supplier Demerit Committee.
+The Demerit Scheme describes how we manage poor performance.
+When a supplier fails to meet the Department of Housing and Works (the Department) requirements (see Infractions below), the Department will raise its concerns with the supplier and invite them to provide a submission.
+The Department’s Supplier Demerit Committee (the Demerit Committee) considers the matter and any extenuating circumstances, and may apply one or more demerits.
+Suppliers earning three demerits within a three-year period may receive a sanction.

 Infractions